rtmigo/dmk_py/README.md

   protected.
 It is impossible to even figure out if the blocks refer to the same entry

-- Random actions are taken every time the vault is updated: some fake blocks are added, and some are removed
+- Random actions are taken every time the storage is updated: some fake blocks are added, and some are removed

-Thus, **number and size of entries cannot be determined** by the size of the vault file or number of blocks.
+Thus, **number and size of entries cannot be determined** by the size of the storage file or number of blocks.

-The payload is smaller than the vault size.
+The payload is smaller than the storage size.
 Only this is known for certain.

 ## File obfuscation

-The vault file format is virtually **indistinguishable from random data**.
+The storage file format is virtually **indistinguishable from random data**.

 The file has no header, no constant bytes (or even bits), no block boundaries.
 File size will not give clues: the file is randomly padded with a size that is